Yarikx/reductor/README.md

 }
 ```

-Note that `@CombinedState` annotated class needs to be interface with only accessor methods.
+Note that `@CombinedState` annotated class needs to be interface or `AutoValue` abstract class.

 ### AutoReducer